steeply/gbot-trader/readme.md

-/config - is a possible configuration parameters via a configuration file /martin - a theoretical calculation of the orders of the martingale (parameters are taken from config) /ticker coin_name - shows a quote of a pair coin_name
+/config - is a possible configuration parameters via a configuration file /martin - a theoretical calculation of the orders of the martingale (parameters are taken from config) /ticker coin_name - shows a quote of a pair coin_name /stop [codeExit] - The application shutsdown. codeExit - an optional exit code.
 ```

 ## Donate